 Let's talk about the excuse LDS give for polygamy in Jacob 2:30: "For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people, otherwise they shall hearken unto these things."
 The context of this chapter in the Book of Mormon is what an abomination polygamy is.
 So LDS claim that the only condition that God would allow it is if He wants to raise up seed.
 If that's the case, then how exactly is polygamy a solution rather than monogamy?

 When God created Adam and Eve, you would think this would be the optimal time for “raising up seed.”
 God certainly prioritized them being “fruitful and multiply[ing]” prior to the fall (cf. Gen. 1:28).
 Yet God commanded this without destroying the “one flesh” arrangement.
-In other words, He didn’t give Adam multiple wives to perform his mission.
+In other words, He didn’t give Adam multiple wives or Eve multiple husbands to perform their mission.

 The revelation for polygamy in D&C 132 was in 1843.
 At that time there were just about 26,000 LDS members.
 How is an abominable practice of polygamy going to raise up seed rather than telling all the husbands and wives living monogamy to be fruitful and multiply?